 Declaring a college major is an exciting moment along your learning journey.
-Sometimes, however, the choice can feel overwhelming.
+Sometimes, however, the choice can feel overwhelming given the number of subjects available to study.
 Give yourself time for introspection.
-While it might be tempting to take a quiz that promises an easy answer, this isn't a decision you want to rush into.
+While it might be tempting to take a quiz that promises an easy answer, this is a decision that requires more reflection.
 In the long run, it will be beneficial to think through your goals and objectives.

 Another helpful question: Are you industry oriented or work-oriented?
 In other words, is there one specific industry that interests you, or are you more interested in a type of work, like communications or design, that could be done in a variety of industries?